harunm1/LeafStats/README.md

 # LeafStats
 The program displays the current stats of players of the Toronto Maple Leafs.
 Tkinter was used to create the GUI (Graphical User Interface) An API key from a nhl stats website was used to retrieve the data.
+To open the application, download the folder on to your desktop.
+Then unzip the file and look for the folder labelled dist.
+Inside that file is an exe file named leafstats.
+Clicking this will open the application and allow you to view the stats.
+Pyinstaller was used to create the exe so this application currently works on Windows.